-In QuickBooks Pro or QuickBooks Premier (only), several people can work with your company file at the same time over a computer network.
-You can also set up your company file so that different users have different access to features.
-For more information on this, see "Setting up users and passwords" on page 99.
+In QuickBooks Pro or better, several people can work with your company file at the same time over a computer network.
+Up to five users can access your company file simultaneously.
+You can also set up your company file so that different users have different access to features (see "Working with multiple users" on page 138 for more information).

-Setting up multiple-user networking (QuickBooks Pro and Premier only)
+Setting up multiple-user networking

+QuickBooks Pro and better editions only

-Each computer on your network that will have QuickBooks Pro or QuickBooks Premier installed on it must have a unique copy with its own installation key code and license key numbers.
+Each computer that has a networkable version of QuickBooks installed on it must have a unique copy of QuickBooks with its own installation key code and license key numbers.